 Grow Your Green Thumb

 Plants play an incredibly important role in sustaining our ecosystems, so what better way to commemorate Earth Day than by spending time in your garden?
-Whether you’re planting flowers, trees or anything in between, Erin Givens, OUC Vegetation Specialist, shares what you need to know before you grow.
+Whether you’re planting flowers, trees or anything in between, Erin Givens, OUC Vegetation Program Manager, shares what you need to know before you grow.

 Plan before you plant.
 This can be as simple as sketching your planting space on a piece of paper or using pin flags to visualize where each plant will go.